venualonea1/AjackusTest/README.md

 ===============================================================================================
-#Using the Repo  for  Running Containerized React Application using the Kubernetes and Docker
+<h1>#Using the Repo  for  Running Containerized React Application using the Kubernetes and Docker</h1>

 -> Generating the dockerconfig  Secret to  connect  docker hub